 In the above code, the first and last line of the statement is related to the same suite because there is no indentation in front of them.
-So after executing first "if statement", the Python interpreter will go into the next statement, and if the condition is not true it will execute the last line of the statement.
+So after executing first "if statement", the Python interpreter will go into the next statement.
+If the condition is not true, it will execute the last line of the statement.

-By default, Python uses four spaces for indentation, and it can be managed by the programmer.
+By default, Python uses four spaces for indentation, and the programmer can manage it.

 At the next level, the following statements are typed with four spaces(a tab) in front of them, and so they are in the same suite.